OSGeo/gdal/gdal/doc/source/user/configoptions.rst

 .. note::
     This list is known to be incomplete.
-It depends on proper annotation of configuration options where they are mentionned elsewhere in the documentation.
+It depends on proper annotation of configuration options where they are mentioned elsewhere in the documentation.
-    If you want to help to extend it, use the ``:decl_configoption:`NAME``` syntax in places where a configuration option is mentionned.
+    If you want to help to extend it, use the ``:decl_configoption:`NAME``` syntax in places where a configuration option is mentioned.

 .. include:: configoptions_index_generated.rst